cktang88/system-prompt-tester/README.md

 ## API Key

-1. Create a `.env` file in the root of the project
-2. Add your OpenAI API key to the `.env` file
+Create a '/public/api-key.txt' file with your OpenAI API key.
-3. Run `npm run dev` to start the development server

 ## Prompts